The Ultimate Sacrifice as Fallen Officers in the Line of Duty

 Allen Cooke Flippo – End of Watch December 19, 1972 – Airplane Accident

 Game Warden Allen Flippo and Game Warden Donald Gentry were killed in an airplane accident while flying a night patrol, searching for spotlighters, in Southampton County, Virginia.
 The Piper aircraft they were flying crashed near Newsoms shortly after taking off from Franklin Municipal Airport.
-The wreckage, discovered upside down and partially submerged in Darden Pond with scorch marks, was not found for two days.
+The wreckage was discovered upside down and partially submerged in Darden Pond with scorch marks.
 Warden Flippo was a U.S. Army veteran of the Vietnam War and had served with the Virginia Department of Game and Inland Fisheries for 10 months.
 He was survived by his wife.

 Donald Wyatt Gentry – End of Watch December 19, 1972 – Airplane Accident

 Game Warden Donald Gentry (age 36) and Game Warden Allen Flippo were killed in an airplane accident while flying a night patrol, searching for spotlighters, in Southampton County, Virginia.
 The Piper aircraft they were flying crashed near Newsoms shortly after taking off from Franklin Municipal Airport.
-The wreckage, discovered upside down and partially submerged in Darden Pond with scorch marks, was not found for two days.
+The wreckage was discovered upside down and partially submerged in Darden Pond with scorch marks.

 Warden Gentry is survived by his wife, three daughters, and son.